 Most students in the program have a bachelor's degree, and many also have a masters degree or have experienced graduate level course work in some capacity.
 However, you are not required to have a formal undergraduate education in business or expertise in a particular subject area for this particular MBA.
-Those without business education experience must complete online modules that emphasize quantitative analytical skills: accounting, economics, finance and statistics.
+Those without prior business education are advised to complete online modules in areas of quantitative analysis, such as accounting, finance and statistics.
 The program includes a “boot camp” week that provides some exercise on the basics in such areas.

 Meet the Class of 2016

 This year’s group consists of 11 women and 15 men, representing 16 nationalities.